-Pogue, Judge: Plaintiff Canadian Reynolds Metals Company ("CRMC" or "Plaintiff") seeks to invoke the Court's jurisdiction to challenge the denial of its administrative protest.
+Pogue, Judge: Plaintiff Aluminerie Becancour, Inc. ("Aluminerie" or "Plaintiff") seeks to invoke the Court's jurisdiction to challenge the denial of its administrative protest.
 Plaintiff's protest sought to challenge the imposition of certain Merchandise Processing Fees ("MPF") on Plaintiff's imports.

-Defendant United States Bureau of Customs and Border

-Protection1 ("Customs" or "Defendant") moves for dismissal claiming lack of subject matter jurisdiction because Plaintiff failed to properly and timely file its protest.
-Because Plaintiff's protest, which objected to three separate actions by Customs, was untimely as to two of the actions, and because the third action was not protestable under 19 U.S.C. § 1514 (2000)2, Defendant's motion to dismiss is granted.3
+Defendant United States Bureau of Customs and Border Protection1 ("Customs" or "Defendant") moves to dismiss, claiming lack of subject matter jurisdiction because Plaintiff failed to timely file its protest.
+Because Plaintiff's protest, which objected to three separate actions by Customs, was untimely as regards two actions, and because the third action was not protestable under 19 U.S.C. § 1514 (2000)2, Defendant's motion to dismiss is granted.3